-Car Scavenger Hunt Printables (the Whole Family Will Love!)
+Free Car Scavenger Hunt Printables (the Whole Family Will Love!)

-Car Scavenger Hunt Printables
+Road Trip Scavenger Hunt Printables

 We’ve got three different scavenger hunt printables for you to try.
-I wanted to cover all types of groups who might like to play.
+I wanted to cover all types of age groups who might like to play.

-- Next, is Car Scavenger Hunt Bingo.
-These would be great for families with a couple of kids.
+- First, is Car Scavenger Hunt Bingo.
+These would be great for families with a couple of young kids.
 The items to look for are similar to the other printable but they are in bingo board format.
 Each kid can have their own printable so they can look for items on their own.
 First kid to get bingo wins!
 There are six different bingo boards.

 Print the one that works best for your situation and go have some safe fun out of the house.

-Fun Car Scavenger Hunt Ideas
+Fun Car Scavenger Hunt Ideas (Fun Ways to Play)

 There are a couple of different ways you can use your car scavenger hunt printables.
-Yes, you can simply print off the ones you want to use and go, but it’s more fun to set some ground rules first or make a competition out of it.
+You can simply print off the ones you want to use and go on your trip.
+Kids will have fun and stay busy for quite some time.

 - You can give everyone in the car (except the driver) their own copy of the scavenger hunt list.
 Everyone has to find the items on the list on their own.
 Drive around town for 30 minutes (driver gets to pick the route) and see who finds the most items when time is up.